 Entrance Fees will be subject to adjustment if the type of accommodation or level of service initially contracted for by the resident is changed at the request of the resident.
-There will be no refund of Entrance Fee should the resident voluntarily elect to move to a smaller or less expensive accommodation or to reduce the level of services for which he/she initially contracted.
+If the type of residence or level of service initially contracted for by the Resident is changed at the request of the Resident, there will be no refund of the Entrance Fee.
+Any such adjustments will be controlled by the Entrance Fees in force at that time.